glowinthedark/js-media-browser/README.md

 # MediaBrowser for Caddy

-Mediabro for Caddy is minimalistic web client that gives you an easy way to browse files on a computer and view videos, audios, PDFs, images and text content.
+Mediabro for Caddy is a minimalistic web client that provides an easy way to browse files on a computer, and view videos, audios, PDFs, images and text content.
 The only server-side requirement is a vanilla [caddy server](https://caddyserver.com/) installation.

 Mediabro does not aim to replace [Plex](https://www.plex.tv/), [Jellyfin](https://jellyfin.org/), [Dim](https://github.com/Dusk-Labs/dim), [Filebrowser](https://github.com/filebrowser/filebrowser), etc and instead relies on having a regular caddy instance running.